Wednesday, November 30, 2016

 To very briefly summarize, a horse is a prey animal who responds best to prey animal body language, is repelled by predator body language and has a set of motivations and desires that are the polar opposite of those of predators.
 Adult humans evolved as predators and our body language motivations and desires are perfectly in keeping with those of other predators.
 Except...

 for people who have experienced severe trauma.
-Whether diagnosed with PTSD or not, severely traumatized people, entirely without recognizing it respond as prey animals.
+Whether diagnosed with PTSD or not, severely traumatized people, entirely without recognizing it, respond as prey animals.
 That does not mean that they are cowards.
 It means that in order to survive their entire response to the world around them changes.

 Again, to oversimplify, predators have as one of their absolute supreme desires to achieve autonomy and experience excitement.
-Their prey, on the other hand, have as one of their absolute supreme desires to achieve security and experience calmness.
+Their prey, on the other hand, have as one of their absolute supreme desires to achieve security and experience calm.

 Without completely understanding these concepts it is impossible for one to understand how natural horsemanship can so radically improve the lives of those who have lived through extraordinary trauma.
 There are many books to be written and studies to be done on this transformation and one cannot do it justice in the limits of a blog post.